Weight of Steel Rebar per Meter Chart (kg/m) & Formula Guide

 3. Formula for Calculating Rebar Weight

-weight of steel rebar per meter
+• W = Weight of rebar per meter (kg/m)

-weight of steel rebar per meter
+weight of steel rebar per meter formula

 4. Example Calculations